About us

 Leo Dietrich

-Having grown up in the Ruhr area when the last coal mines were still open, Leo decided to study History, Arabic studies and Islamic studies after school and the obligatory gangster rapper career.
-With a keen interest in foreign languages and other cultures, he was unsurprisingly drawn to Egypt, Algeria and - of course - Mauritania for extended periods while still studying.
+Growing up in the Ruhr region of North Rhine-Westphalia, when the last coal mines were still open, Leo decided to study History, Arabic and Islamic Studies in Münster (B.A.) and later African Studies in Leiden (M.A.) after leaving school.
+With a keen interest in foreign languages and other cultures, he was unsurprisingly drawn to Egypt, Algeria and - of course - Mauritania for long periods while still a student.
 In 2019, he met Hademine there, who not only became a good friend, but also lent him the mattress for his first trip with the train.
-When he's not editing videos for ChingiTours, he's researching Abd al-Qadir, interviewing retirees, or badly imitating a Texan accent on Mauritanian sitcoms.
+When he's not editing videos for ChingiTours, he's researching Abd al-Qadir and Mauritanian hip hop, interviewing contemporary witnesses (project: MEMORIA), or amateurishly imitating the Texan accent in Mauritanian sitcoms.

 Hademine Ahmedou

 As different as life in Germany and Mauritania may be, there are similarities.
-Hademine also grew up in a mining region.
-Unlike in the Ruhr region of western Germany, however, the mines in Zouérat are far from being closed down.
-Hademine realized early on that he would rather dig in education than coal and moved from Tiris Zemmour to the capital.
-In Nouakchott, he studied English and (even founded?) made a name for himself as chairman of the English Speakers Club.
-"Open wide the door, open wide the gate!"
-Hademine took this motto literally and let hundreds of Couchsurfers from all over the world stay with him for free.
-The idea of introducing visitors to Mauritania's culture and sights was quickly born.
+For example, Hademine also grew up in a mining region.
+Unlike in the Ruhr region in western Germany, however, the mines in Zouérat are far from closed.
+Hademine realized early on that he wanted to pursue education rather than coal and moved from Tiris Zemmour to the capital.
+He studied English in Nouakchott and even founded the English Speakers Club.
+“Open wide the door, open wide the gate!”
+Hademine took this motto literally and let hundreds of couchsurfers from all over the world stay with him free of charge.
+He quickly came up with the idea of familiarizing visitors to Mauritania with the culture and sights.
 No sooner said than done.
-In the meantime, Hademine has more train rides behind him than some train vehicle.
+Years of experience in the tourism sector as a tour operator and licensed guide meant that he now knows every corner of the country - and has done more train journeys than many wagons.

 Favorite song: Udo Jürgens – Griechischer Wein